 The real design begins to take shape at this stage.
 We will complete the brief and consider how to incorporate your goals into the design.
 Sketches, floor plans, and a computer 3D model are what you can anticipate.
 The alternatives for procurement will continue, discussed, and considered in our designs.
 Additionally, we will keep things like structure and services in mind to include them into our outline designs.
 We will also consider any deadlines for reports, surveys, etc. that must be completed.
 We suggest hiring experts as soon as possible since they will help with the building's design.

-At the conclusion of this step, we can submit a pre-application for guidance.
+After this step, we can submit a pre-application for guidance.
 We frequently recommend including the planners early.
 In a collaborative process, planners may engage with the design and provide early feedback that will help us further develop the project.

 3. Developed Design